Clinical Trials for Better Outcomes

-SEISMIC: Sydney Epilepsy Incidence Study to Measure Illness Consequence
+SEISMIC: Sydney Epilepsy Incidence Study to Measure Illness Consequence: Closed

-Epilepsy Action Australia and The George Institute for International Health has undertaken a major epidemiological research project to measure the impact and incidence of epilepsy.
+Epilepsy Action Australia and The George Institute for International Health have undertaken a major epidemiological research project to measure the impact and incidence of epilepsy.

-This study known as the Sydney Epilepsy Incidence Study to Measure Illness Consequences (SEISMIC) has explored the incidence, psychosocial impact and the household economic burden of epilepsy in a large population.
-It is the first time this kind of study has ever been conducted in Australia.
-The new information it uncovers will bring many benefits to people living with the condition.
+The Sydney Epilepsy Incidence Study to Measure Illness Consequences (SEISMIC) explored the incidence, psychosocial impact and the household economic burden of epilepsy in a large population.

-This multi-centre three-year study recruited and followed-up people with newly diagnosed epilepsy living or being treated in the Sydney South West Area Health Service.
-The study aims to identify modifiable factors that enhance resilience and reduce vulnerability to the socioeconomic impact of epilepsy in an Australian population.
+This multi-centre three-year study recruited and followed up people with newly diagnosed epilepsy living or being treated in the Sydney South West Area Health Service.

-The results of this research will provide key data to inform the design and development of EAA services so we ensure real and positive impact to the daily lives of people living with epilepsy.
+The results of this research will provide key data to help shape Epilepsy Action’s services so we can ensure we are making a real and positive impact to the daily lives of people living with epilepsy.
 At a broader level, it will enable government and healthcare practitioners to make more informed decisions about policy, funding, and management.

 The following hospital and university-based groups conduct epilepsy-related medical research in Australia:

 Epilepsy and Neuropharmacology Research Group, Royal Melbourne Hospital, The University of Melbourne: covers both basic and clinical studies relevant to epilepsy and related areas, including traumatic brain injury.